5 Easy Tips to Make the Best Lasagna

-How to make the best lasagna
+How to Make the Best Lasagna

 1. Start With the Right Ingredients

-Want to make a far from lazy lasagna?
+- Want to make a far-from-lazy lasagna?
 Build it with homemade tomato sauce!
 (Using store bought is just fine, too.)

 2. Assemble With Care

-Invest in a proper lasagna pan, one that is at least 3 inches deep, so you won't have that top layer bubble over the side and into the bottom of your oven.
+- Invest in a proper lasagna pan, one that is at least 3 inches deep, so you won't have that top layer bubble over the side and into the bottom of your oven.
 This Cuisinart lasagna pan even comes with a roasting rack — dual purpose!

-Make sure you put a little sauce down in the pan first so that first layer of pasta does not stick to the pan.
+- Make sure you put a little sauce down in the pan first so that first layer of pasta does not stick to the pan.

-Start layering.
+- Start layering.
 Cover the bottom of the pan with a thick layer of sauce, then layer in noodles, followed by a third of your cheese mixture, then more sauce.
 Repeat until you've reached the top.

-3. Cook to Perfection
+3. Cook and Rest

-Cover with foil before baking (usually at 375 for an hour), then remove foil and bake for an additional 15 minutes so that the cheese on top becomes a delicious golden brown.
+- Cover with foil before baking (usually at 375 degrees F for an hour), then remove foil and bake for an additional 15 minutes so that the cheese on top becomes a delicious golden brown.

 4. Know Where to Draw the Line

-Please, don't bother with fresh pasta.
+- Please, don't bother with fresh pasta.
 It's a lot of additional work with no obvious payoff, since fresh pasta sheets baked into all these layers can sometimes turn out too mushy.
 No-bake noodles are great here (though make sure you use plenty of sauce, as they'll absorb some) and dried-then-boiled lasagna sheets are just fine as well.

-Note: Though we're all about sneaking veggies into your kids' dinner, be wary of how many veggies you add here.
+- Note: Though we're all about sneaking veggies into your kids' dinner, be wary of how many veggies you add here.
 Watery vegetables like mushrooms, squash, and spinach may create a soupy lasagna that slides off the spatula the moment it leaves the pan.
 If you really want to up the veggies, sauté them first and drain off the excess liquid.